 Glutathione binds to toxins in the liver before they can cause any damage.
 In fact, it's used for accidental overdoses of Tylenol (acetaminophen) in hospitals.
 The patient would receive an amino acid called N-acetylcysteine (or NAC), which is a glutathione precursor, just like SAMe.

-Both NAC and SAMe improve detoxification, reduce inflammation and serve as an antioxidant.
+Both NAC and SAMe improve detoxification, support a normal inflammatory response and serve as an antioxidant.
 Here's how much to give for both NAC and SAMe:

 Small dog ...
 25 mg/day